-- ✓ Land Use

-- ✓ Zoning and Density
+- Land Use, Density and Zoning

-- ✓ Site Layout

-- ✓ Building Type/Architecture
+- Building Type/Architecture

-- ✓ Access:
+- Site Layout

-- o Should a road connection between Bricher Rd. and Rt.
+- Access/Road Connections: Should a road connection between Bricher Rd. and Rt.
 38 be planned in this area?
-(If so, should the road be provided through the proposed development site, or should the road be planned along the west property line?)

-- o Should connections be provided to the north portion of Bricher Commons and/or to the private drive between Lowes/Meijer?
-(The proposed site layout would prevent future connection of the north half of Bricher Commons to the private drive.)
+Or would cross-access connections to the north portion of Bricher Commons and to the private drive between Lowes/Meijer provide adequate connectivity?